 So, here I was – someone who had founded a good company, sitting on the brink of VAS value explosion in India, and now being offered millions of dollars to walk out.
 It became a very puzzling and difficult situation to handle.

 Since the Company was structured in China, I took a legal view from a historic law firm in Hong Kong called Haldanes and I remember the very polite British accented lawyer talking to me for 1 hour non stop till I interrupted and asked him – “Do I have a case to stay in”?
 He replied “No Alok”.

 I then consulted my most supportive VC and guardian of all these years – ICICI Ventures.
 Bala Deshpande and Nandini Satam were so objective in their advice and mentoring – I still regard ICICI Ventures as the best thing that ever happened to me as an entrepreneur.

 Late night at 2 am, I got up and sat in my living room and brooded about the exit from mobile2win.
-I would be rich, the company (contests2win) would receive substantial cash to do other things etc, etc … At the same time I would also have to sign a 3 year non compete from doing anything mobile in the world (!!) and have to live without what may become a billion dollar company without me.
+I would be rich, the company (Contests2win) would receive substantial cash to do other things, etc… At the same time, I would also have to sign a three-year non compete from doing anything mobile in the world (!!) and have to live without what may become a billion-dollar company without me.

 The next morning I called Vab and said ‘ I’m selling’.

 The deal closed within 4 months.
 It made me a dollar millionaire and more importantly put cash into the mother company (since share were held by contests2win) that allowed us to pay a 1250% dividend to shareholders.
 We invested 1 million US$ into Games2win that jump started the business and received funding from Clearstone and Silicon Valley Bank.